bethsheets/SNPcalling_tutorial/README.md

 - Outliers & environmental data: outFLANK, bayenv, etc…
 - local & global linkage: vcftools or R linkage package
 - somatic mutations: are your samples high depth from the same individual? if so, you could look at this
-- dN/dS: orf prediction with biopython scripts or snpEff
+- dN/dS: ORF prediction with biopython scripts or snpEff
-- eQTLs: are snps associated with expression?
+- eQTLs: are SNPs associated with expression?

+## How to use your own data with these scripts

+- This pipeline runs quickly because we subset the data into 10 contigs.
+With your data, it may be difficult to run through this on a single computer, but it is possible if you have enough memory.
+We recommend accessing a computer cluster (most universities have a cluster).
+	- There are a few accessible computer clusters online: Amazon cloud, NSF-XSEDE
+- The Palumbi lab's parallelized bash scripts for transcriptome assembly, mapping, gene expression, and SNP calling are available formatted for a SLURM scheduler at https://github.com/bethsheets/Population-Genomics-via-RNAseq
+	- the guide to this is incomplete and being regulary updated